AvarianKnight/pma-voice/README.md

 This script is not compatible with other voice systems (duh), that means if you have vMenus voice chat you will **have** to [disable](https://docs.vespura.com/vmenu/faq/#q-how-do-i-disable-voice-chat) it.

-Please do not override `NetworkSetTalkerProximity`, `MumbleSetAudioInputDistance`, `MumbleSetAudioOutputDistance` and `NetworkSetVoiceActive` in any of your other scripts as it can break pma-voice.
+Please do not override `NetworkSetTalkerProximity`, `MumbleSetAudioInputDistance`, `MumbleSetAudioOutputDistance` or `NetworkSetVoiceActive` in any of your other scripts as there have been cases where it breaks pma-voice.

 # Credits